Sekong province

-Unlike most of Laos, there are relatively few Buddhist temples (Wat) seen in the province as the predominant belief system is more oriented to animism and ancestral worship.
-Sekong province is one of the most important coffee-producing areas of Laos.

 History

 Sekong province was created in 1984, when it was split off from Salavan province and Attapeu province.
-Sekong is recognized as one of the most ethnically diverse provinces in Laos with 14 ethnic groups reported from a population of 85,000.
-Since most of these ethnic groups are not Buddhist not many wats are seen in the province as their belief system is more of animism and ancestral worship.
+Sekong has 14 ethnic groups reported from a population of 85,000.
+Since most of these ethnic groups are not Buddhist fewer wats are seen in the province as their belief system is more of animism and ancestral worship.
 During the communist regime, the province was created to give benefits to the local ethnic groups.
-However, this advantage seems to be on the decline with ethnic Lao groups dominating the political scene and also in the local administration.
+This advantage seems to be on the decline with ethnic Lao groups dominating the political scene and in the local administration.